Jason travels the country full-time with his wife Abigail, and three children.

-Ram and The UAW strike action against GM is now well into its second month, as workers gear up for a ratification vote on a new contract.
+The UAW strike action against GM is now well into its second month, as workers gear up for a ratification vote on a new contract.
 One major provision of that deal is a promise from GM to invest $3 billion at the Detroit-Hamtramck plant.
 Previously slated for closure, the plant will be re-tooled to build electric trucks and vans, including all-electric Silverados and Sierras.

 Ford announced back in January that it was working on an electric F-150, and recently released a video of a prototype pulling a freight train.
 In March, Ram said they were working on an electric 1500 along with electric Jeeps.

 But none of the big three truck manufacturers will beat electric vehicle innovator Tesla to the market.
 Elon Musk hasn’t been quiet about a production model truck for a while, and it’s ramped up in recent weeks.
 It’s likely that the Tesla Truck will be available for pre-sale before the year is out.
 Ram, GM, and Ford won’t be able to hit the market until 2021 at the earliest — which is still just over a year away.

 There’s a lot unknown about the mechanics of electric trucks.
 After all, a pickup truck is just a body shape.
 Can electric trucks muster the strength for heavy payload tasks such as pulling an RV?
 It would be almost worthless for these trucks to be developed if they can’t come close.
 We’re not going to see heavy-duty production model trucks anytime soon — these will all be half-ton class — but there’s no reason to believe you won’t be able to pull a small to medium trailer or slide a truck camper into one.